Transkentucky Transportation Railroad

 The Transkentucky Transportation Railroad, Inc. is a 50-mile rail transport line purchased from Louisville and Nashville Railroad in 1979 with the goal of transporting coal produced in Eastern Kentucky to the Ohio River.
 It is a Class III railroad that operates freight service between Paris and Maysville.

 In 1991 CSX Transportation acquired Transkentucky Railroad Transportation, Inc. and Transcontinental Terminals, Inc.

-Closure

-The September 2017 issue of Railfan & Railroad carried this news item on page 14: